MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ## Trigger a flow based on an email's sender

-In this walk-through, we create a flow that sends a push notification to your mobile phone if any new email arrives from a specific sender (email address).
+In this walkthrough, we create a flow that sends a push notification to your mobile phone if any new email arrives from a specific sender (email address).
 The flow also marks any such email as *read*.

 [!INCLUDE [INCLUDEDCONTENT](../includes/sign-in-use-blank-select-email-trigger-and-inbox-folder.md)]